 Economics in context

 Why are markets so powerful in most economies today?
 What is the role of the government in different economies, and how does this role shape opportunities of different people and firms?
 What explains global inequalities?
 Why is economic growth such a key economic goal in most countries today?
 Are there other goals economies could pursue?
-You'll unravel similar questions, using insights from recent history, key economic thinkers, and drawing on economic perspectives and examples.
+You'll unravel these and similar questions using insights from recent history, key economic thinkers, and drawing on economic perspectives and examples.
 This module is a building block towards a critical perspective on economics and economic choices for our daily lives.

 What you will study

-- To provide you with foundations of economics and an initial set of skills and tools economists use
+- provide you with foundations of economics and an initial set of skills and tools economists use

 There are no formal entry requirements for this module.
 You'll learn and engage with some techniques such as numerical calculus, descriptive charts, and more abstract diagrams, and you'll learn to use them when writing your assignments.
 During your studies, there will be two weeks of study to further support skills development.